eclecticiq/cabby/docs/user.rst

 User guide
 ==========

-This user guide gives an overview of cabby.
-It covers:
+This user guide gives an overview of Cabby.
+It covers using Cabby as a:

-* using cabby as a Python library
+* Python library
-* using cabby as a command line tool
+* command line tool

 Note: this document assumes basic familiarity with TAXII specifications.
 Visit the `TAXII homepage`_ for more information about its features.